LICENSED CLINICAL SOCIAL WORKER

 A question I often get is:

-As a therapist, do you float around the world, never feeling big messy feelings, sipping tea serenely?
+As a therapist, do you float around the world, never feeling big messy feelings?

 Kidding!
 Alas, I have yet to transcend being human.